 It is a rare thing to find an entire philosophy expressed in so few words.
 The Chinese language being a very concise one, especially as applied in the Tao Teh Ching, has the dual quality of being refreshingly direct and profoundly subtle.
 Because of its economy of words, this ancient classic has maintained its integrity down through the ages, rendering itself to us in an inspiringly modern way.
 In the end we perceive Lao-tzu's message as a highly mystical one.
 It is perhaps on this level that we can best identify with it, for it reaches us out of our shared antiquity, that timeless past of ageless being.

-(Reprinted from Sunrise magazine, October/November 1990.
+(From Sunrise magazine, October/November 1990.
 Copyright © 1990 by Theosophical University Press)